 Kidney stones can cause overwhelming pain, and you can’t always pass them on your own.
-At Prince William Urology Associates in Manassas and Haymarket, Virginia, the team of urologists helps men and women find relief from kidney stones, including by prescribing medication to help the passage of smaller stones and through lithotripsy to break up and remove larger stones.
+At Prince William Urology Associates in Manassas, Virginia, the team of urologists helps men and women find relief from kidney stones, including by prescribing medication to help the passage of smaller stones and through lithotripsy to break up and remove larger stones.
 To get relief from kidney stones, call Prince William Urology Associates or schedule an appointment online today.

 Kidney stones form when you don’t have enough water in your body to flush out the minerals, such as calcium, in your urine.
 The minerals harden into pebble-like objects known as kidney stones.
 These stones aren’t life-threatening, and they usually don’t cause lasting damage to your body, but they can be extremely painful and make urinating difficult or impossible.